DCS-training/Digital-Method-of-the-Month/DMM Docs/GIS.md

 10:10-10:25 Round of Presentation of the attendees

-10:25 –10:50 discussion using this document
+10:25 –10:50 Discussion using this document

-10:50-11:00 discuss available resources, way forwards and wrapping up
+10:50-11:00 Discuss available resources, way forwards and wrapping up

 ## Intro